Hedgestock/FlipPinball/Ballterations.md

     Exploding trail
     Growing trail on score

-the answer to life the universe and everything
+The answer to life the universe and everything
+    +42 global
     42s timed ball
     42 eploding ball trail for 42s